Aircraft approach category: Definition

 Helicopters may use Category A minima on instrument procedures designed for aeroplanes, or may use specific procedures designed for helicopters.

 Threshold speed is calculated as 1.3 times stall speed Vs0 or 1.23 times stall speed Vs1g in the landing configuration at maximum certificated landing mass.
 Aircraft approach categories do not change during day-to-day operation.
 To change an aircraft's category, an aircraft must be re-certified with a different maximum landing mass.
+Pilots may not use a lower category than the one certified, but may choose to use a higher category for higher speed approaches.

 The maximum permitted speed for visual manoeuvring is significantly higher than the threshold speed.
 Additional speed ranges are specified for other segments of the approach.

 Approach plates generally include visibility requirements up to category D. While ICAO specify a top speed of 391 km/h for Category E, there exist no aircraft with an approach speed above this.

 United States of America

 Approach category definitions in the United States of America are similar to those defined by ICAO.
 They are defined in terms of VREF of a given aircraft, or if VREF is not specified, 1.3 Vs0 at the maximum certificated landing weight.
 The values of VREF, VS0, and the maximum certificated landing weight are established for the aircraft by the certification authority of the country of registry.
 The United States does not give a top speed for Category E.